rainforestapp/fourchette/README.md

 - currently, it is assuming everything goes well, very little to no error management.
 This needs to improved.
 - it is not serious until there are specs for it, so add specs for that once we have a solid direction
-- add Travis CI
-- add Coveralls
 - make it a gem
--- imrpove how to deal with callbacks as part of making this a gem
+  - improve how to deal with callbacks as part of making this a gem
 - security improvements (we should not accept hooks from anyone else than GitHub)
 - oAuth instead of GitHub token?
 - multi project would be great